2002 FIFA World Cup final: Germany

 Germany were drawn in Group E at the World Cup, along with Cameroon, the Republic of Ireland and Saudi Arabia.
 In their opening match against Saudi Arabia at the Sapporo Dome in the Japanese city of Sapporo they won 8–0, their biggest win in a World Cup.
 Miroslav Klose scored a hat-trick and was one of six players on the German team to score.
 In their next game against the Republic of Ireland, Klose gave Germany a 1–0 lead which they held throughout much of the game.
 However, Ireland equalised through Robbie Keane in second-half stoppage time.
 This would prove to be the only goal conceded by Germany prior to the final.
-Needing a win to finish first in their group, Germany entered their final match against Cameroon at Shizuoka Stadium in Fukuroi City, Japan, one point ahead of the Republic of Ireland in the group.
+Needing a win to finish first in their group, Germany entered their final match against Cameroon at Shizuoka Stadium in Fukuroi, Japan, one point ahead of the Republic of Ireland in the group.
 Germany went on to beat Cameroon 2–0, with goals from Marco Bode and Klose – his fifth goal of the tournament – although Germany did suffer a setback when Carsten Ramelow was sent off.
 Germany finished top of Group E with seven points (two wins and a draw), and advanced to the knockout round.

-In the round of 16, Germany faced Paraguay, the runner-up in Group B, at Jeju World Cup Stadium in the South Korean city of Seogwipo.
+In the round of 16, Germany faced Paraguay, the Group B runners-up, at Jeju World Cup Stadium in the South Korean city of Seogwipo.
 The first half ended goalless and it remained so until the 88th minute when Oliver Neuville scored, securing a 1–0 win for Germany.
 In their quarter-final match, Germany faced the United States who had more shots on goal, but Germany won the game 1–0 with Michael Ballack scoring in the 38th minute.
 In the semi-final, Germany faced co-hosts South Korea at the Seoul World Cup Stadium.
-Like the game against Paraguay, there were no goals until late in the game, until Ballack scored the winner, hitting the rebound into the goal after goalkeeper Lee Woon-jae had saved his initial shot.
+Like the game against Paraguay, there were no goals until late in the game, until Ballack scored the winner, hitting the rebound into the goal after goalkeeper Lee Woon-jae had saved his winner shot.
 Four minutes before scoring, he had been shown a yellow card for a foul on Lee Chun-soo and was suspended for the final for receiving his second booking.